ShineWathan/Game_Store/README.md

 such as Django, JavaScript, etc.

-## We devlope this project with more features
+## We will devlope this project with more features and functions

 ##### Contributors